rumarlon/Grok-Streamlit/README.md

 *tl:dr* This is a simple implementation of Streamlit for Grok.
 This is not a production app but rather it provides an opportunity to explore Grok capabilities with a local app that calls the Grok API.
 There are currently two SDKs to implement Grok API access, OpenAI SDK or Anthropic SDK.
 This app was built leveraging OpenAI SDK.

-*New Feature:* You can now use the `grok-vision-beta` which supports both text and image input.
+*New Feature:* You can now use `grok-vision-beta` which supports both text and image input ([main-vision.py](https://github.com/rumarlon/Grok-Streamlit/blob/master/main-vision.py)).

 The following instructions will help you deploy a Streamlit app in a python environment on your Mac, feel free to checkout their docs and other examples [here](https://streamlit.io).